Back to knowledge baseEASM

 What is External Attack Surface Management?

-Every organisation has a digital presence: a website, email addresses, servers, cloud services, subdomains, APIs.
-Together, these elements form your external attack surface — everything visible from the internet and therefore potentially accessible to attackers.
+Every organisation has a digital presence: a website, e-mail addresses, servers, cloud services, subdomains, APIs.
+Together these elements form the external attack surface — everything visible from the internet and therefore potentially reachable by attackers.

 External Attack Surface Management (EASM) is the process of continuously inventorying, monitoring and securing that attack surface.
-It's not about a one-time mapping exercise, but about permanent vigilance: your digital environment changes constantly.
+It isn't a one-off mapping exercise but permanent vigilance: a digital environment changes constantly, after all.

-"The danger lies not in what you know — but in what you don't know is visible."
+"The danger isn't in what is known — it's in what nobody realises is visible."

 How does an attacker think?

-Cybercriminals almost always begin their attack with a reconnaissance phase: they look for open doors before breaking in.
-They use search engines, public databases, certificate registries and automated scanning tools to learn as much as possible about a target.
+Cybercriminals almost always begin an attack with a reconnaissance phase: looking for open doors before breaking in.
+They use search engines, public databases, certificate registers and automated scanning tools to learn as much as possible about a target.

-• Domains and subdomains that are poorly secured
+• Domains and subdomains that aren't properly secured

 • Outdated software with known vulnerabilities

-• Email addresses leaked in previous data breaches
+• E-mail addresses exposed in earlier data breaches

 • Open ports and unsecured services

-• Employees whose credentials circulate on the dark web
+• Employees whose credentials are circulating on the dark web

 What does an EASM service monitor?

-A comprehensive EASM solution monitors multiple layers of your digital presence:
+A full EASM solution watches several layers of a digital presence:

 • Domain names and subdomains: including certificate changes and DNS modifications